-If you do not have the full amount of bail, you can pay 15% of this amount to a bondsman.
+If you do not have the full amount of bail, you can pay (15%) of this amount to a bondsman.
 You will also have to provide enough collateral to secure the entire amount of bail as a surety that the defendant will appear at all court proceedings.
-The bail bondsman will go to the jail and pay the full amount for the detainee to be released.
+The bail bondsman will go and pay the full amount for the detainee to be released from the jail.

 Surety bonds and co-signor

 If you make an agreement with a bondsman, you may be referred to as the co-signor of the bond.
 You will need to make sure that the accused shows up to all court dates and that the (15%) fee is paid.
 When you sign over collateral, you are giving the bondsman power of attorney over that property.

 Types of Collateral that can be used for the bail bond:

 - Credit card

 - Home or other property